photoprism/photoprism-docs/docs/developer-guide/translations-weblate.md

 PhotoPrism uses [Weblate](https://translate.photoprism.app) for frontend and backend localization.
 You can easily register and edit translations without having any programming skills.

+!!! note "Please Note"
+    The name and e-mail of your weblate account will appear as commit authorship.

 === "Sign up"

     1. Open https://translate.photoprism.app